'Chained CPI' Worked Into Obama's 2014 Budget

 Gerry Connolly is a Democratic congressman from Virginia who wonders, and maybe worries a little bit, about what Republicans will do with this olive branch.

-REPRESENTATIVE GERRY CONNOLLY: This is pretty dramatic, so where are you?
+REP. GERRY CONNOLLY: This is pretty dramatic, so where are you?
 What are you prepared to do in response other than just take it as a proffered gift?
 And that's not going to work.

 KEITH: As if to reassure members of his own party, the president made it clear he doesn't intend to be the only one compromising.